hamishdickson/old_hamishdickson.github.io/src/main/tut/2016-05-08-demystifying-fp-part-1.md

 ---
 layout: post
-title:  "Demystifying Functional Programming"
+title:  "Demystifying Functional Programming: part 1 - ehy?"
 date:   2016-05-08 15:44:26 +0100
 categories: functional programming
 ---

-## Part 1 - ehy?
+# ehy?

 OK, so you've heard about this thing called Functional Programming.
 All you really know about it is it involves a beard, having strong opinions about coffee and waving your arms about a lot while saying "monad!".
 What's it all about?
 What does it offer me that my current way of programming doesn't?